swedenconnect/opensaml-pkcs11/README.md

         configuration.setSlot("0");
         configuration.setSlotListIndexMaxRange(4);

-All parameters are as specified in the [Java PKCS#11 Reference Guide for Java 8](https://docs.oracle.com/javase/7/docs/technotes/guides/security/p11guide.html) or [Java PKCS#11 Reference Guide for Java 11](https://docs.oracle.com/en/java/javase/11/security/pkcs11-reference-guide1.html), except for the additional parameter SlotListIndexMaxRange.
+All parameters are as specified in the SunPKCS11 reference guide except for the additional parameter SlotListIndexMaxRange.
 If this parameter is set to a number greater than 0, then all slots ranging from the specified slot up to the slot + maxRange will be tested and instantiated with an individual provider.
 All slots in this range will be instantiated until either the maxRange is reached or an empty slot is encountered.

 ### Soft HSM config
 SoftHSM is configured by an instance of the `PKCS11SoftHsmProviderConfiguration` class.